AdobeDocs/experience-manager-desktop-app.en/help/using.md

 When you use the [!UICONTROL Edit] action to edit an asset in a native desktop application, the asset is downloaded locally if not already available locally.
 See [Edit assets and upload updated assets to AEM](#edit-assets-upload-updated-assets).

-When you use [!UICONTROL Desktop Actions] from AEM web interface, the actions are completed by the app if the app is installed and is permitted to complete the actions.
-The asset is first downloaded by the app and then the action is completed.
+If the app is installed and permitted to, it completes the actions when you use [!UICONTROL Desktop Actions] from AEM web interface.
+The app downloads the asset first and then completes the action.